UselessMnemonic/JGo/README.md

 of function returns.
 However, some functions that do encounter errors invoke the `panic()` function, a built-in function that stops the ordinary flow of control and begins panicking.

-When a function `F` calls panic, execution of `F` stops, any deferred statements in `F` are executed normally, and then `F` returns to its caller.
-To the caller, F now behaves like a call to `panic().` The process continues up the stack until all functions in the current goroutine have returned, at which point the program crashes.
+When a function `F` calls `panic()`, execution of `F` stops, any deferred statements in `F` are executed normally, and then `F` returns to its caller.
+To the caller, `F` now behaves like a call to `panic()`.
+The process continues up the stack until all functions in the current goroutine have returned, at which point the program crashes.

 Panics translate into runtime exceptions in Java, avoiding the need to declare them in method declarations.
 This allows errors to propagate through threads and eventually the JVM, much like panics.

 #### Recover
-`recover()` is a built-in function that regains control of a panicking goroutine.
-Recover is only useful inside deferred functions.
-During normal execution, a call to recover will return `nil` and have no other effect.
+`recover()` is a built-in function that regains control of a panicking goroutine. `recover()` is only useful inside deferred functions.
+During normal execution, a call to `recover()` will return `nil` and have no other effect.
 If the current goroutine is panicking, a call to `recover()` will capture the value given to `panic()` and resume normal execution.

 Recovery is not a facility exposed to Java users, like `defer` and `panic()` before it.
 Instead, exceptions caused by panics must be caught by the user using Java, allowing for traditional error